 “Nothing is like an idea so much as an idea” — Bishop Berkeley

 “I myself prefer an Argentine fantasy.
 God did not create a Book of Nature of the old sorts Europeans imagined.
 He wrote a Borgesian library, each book of which is as brief as possible, yet each book of which is inconsistent with every other.
-For each book, there is some humanly accessible bit of Nature [“the natural”] such that that book, and no other, makes possible the comprehension, prediction and influencing of what’s going on” — Ian Hacking on Borges and Berkeley
+For each book, there is some humanly accessible bit of Nature [‘the natural’] such that that book, and no other, makes possible the comprehension, prediction and influencing of what’s going on” — Ian Hacking on Borges and Berkeley

-It also means that writing done right self-contextualizes and self-legitimates.
+Writing done right self-contextualizes and self-legitimates.